Did You Know?

 The Eurasian Eagle Owl is amongst the largest owls on earth -- with a wingspan of 6ft!

 The lion is the tallest (to the shoulder) of the felines, and like other cats, lions have excellent senses.
 The body of a lion is marked by powerful legs, a strong jaw, and canine teeth over 3 inches long!
 The colors of a lion vary from yellowish to an ochre brown, with their undersides generally being lighter in color.
 Male lions feature their famous mane, which makes them the only cats to exhibit a distinction between the males and females.

 Lions are very social animals that live in prides of 4 and 37 cats.
 At the core of the pride are 4 to 12 related adult females, their young, and 1-6 adult males.
 Lions spend over 80 percent of their time conserving energy, which is important for large animals to survive where food may be difficult to get.
 That adds up to your average lion spending up to 20 hours a day resting or sleeping!

 Dakota, our male, came to Potter Park Zoo from Sedgwick County Zoo.
+Our two female lions, Saida and Ulana, came to Potter Park Zoo from the Pueblo Zoo in Colorado in 2011.
 Our resident old lady, Amboseli, passed away in December of 2011.
 She was 22-years-old, making her one of the five oldest lions in captivity in the world!